cybergitt/dove-functionary-service/README.md

-# dove-functionary-service
+# Dove Functionary Service

-Dove Functionary Service - This service will cover all API endpoints for managing the application.
+This service will cover all API endpoints for managing the application